gimbo/alfred-emoji-snippets/README.md

 # Alfred Emoji Snippets

+> :warning: This (gimbo/alfred-emoji-snippets) is a fork of the original at [ericwbailey/alfred-emoji-snippets](https://github.com/ericwbailey/alfred-emoji-snippets), where I've gathered all the snippets into a single collection (`Gimbo's Big Emoji Collection.alfredsnippets`) and done some other tweaks; see `gimbo.py` for more information.

 There are a lot of emoji out there.
 [Alfred](https://www.alfredapp.com/) is cool.

 This repo stores Alfred text snippets for emoji, organization and names informed via [Emojipedia](https://emojipedia.org/)'s categories.
 Project heavily inspired by [Joel Califa's Alfred Emoji Pack](http://joelcalifa.com/blog/alfred-emoji-snippet-pack/).